ArduPilot/ardupilot_wiki/plane/source/docs/plane-configuration-landing-page.rst

    airspeed sensor, optical flow, OSD, camera gimbal, antenna tracker etc.

-.. note:: Airspeed sensor defaults to MS4525.
-If you don't have an Airspeed sensor or don't have an MS4525 then it's probably a good idea to at least check the settings.
+.. note::  :ref:`ARSPD_TYPE<ARSPD_TYPE>`  defaults to MS4525.
+If you don't have an Airspeed sensor or don't have an MS4525 then you should change it and other airspeed related parameters, appropriately.

 .. toctree::
     :maxdepth: 1